How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 Finally, emailing is just the first step in achieving email marketing success.
 To nail it, you’ve got to collect data to improve future campaigns.

-That means testing everything: design and layout, email marketing copy, subject lines, and calls to action.
+That means A/B testing everything: design and layout, email marketing copy, subject lines, and calls to action.
 Consider testing emails with different segments and experimenting with email send times.

 You’ll also want to monitor email analytics from your service provider relating to opens, clicks, unsubscribes, and forwards.
 This will enable you to figure out what’s working and what’s not with your email marketing campaigns.